Dolpo trekking in Nepal!

-Dolpo is located in a remote and isolated corner in the western part of Nepal, Dolpo trekking region was closed to trekkers until 1989.
-Lower Dolpo is permitted with low permit fee but for the upper Dolpo you have to pay $50 per day for trekking permit.
-Lodges and guest houses are not available and you must arrange all camping accommodation via registered trekking company.
-Dolpa is lying under the shadow of Himalaya with astounding natural beauty and cultural heritage.
-People of Dolpo follow Bon religion and their language is closer to Tibetan.
-The most beautiful Shey-Phoksundo Lake is main attraction of this region and Num-la and Baga-la pass are another challenging attraction of this trek route.
+Dolpo Trekking is located in a remote and isolated corner in the western part of Nepal was closed to trekkers until 1989.
+Lower Dolpo is permitted with low permit fee but for the upper Dolpo you have to pay US$ 50 per day for trekking permit.
+Lodges and guest houses are not available and you must arrange all camping accommodation via registered trek company “Gokyo Treks and expedition Pvt Ltd”.
+Dolpa is lying under the shadow of Himalaya with mind-boggling natural elegance and cultural heritage.
+People of Dolpo are quiet similar to Tibetan faces but they are truly Nepali people and follow Bon religion and their language is closer to Tibetan.
+Shey-Phoksundo Lake is most charming and main attraction of this region and Num-la and Baga-la pass are another challenging attraction of this trek routes.

-Upper Dolpo has been referred to as the last enclave of pure Tibetan culture with the landscape and Buddhist religion of this region more like Tibet.
-This region has a vast and rugged landscape inhabited by a hardy, enterprising folk who live in some of the highest villages in the world.
-Dolpo trek offers an endless variety of landscapes, Buddhist cultures and great people.
+Upper Dolpo has been referred to as the last enclave of pure Tibetan culture with the landscape and Buddhist religion of this region quiet similar to Tibet.
+This region has a endless and rocky landscape inhabited by a solid, enterprising folk who live in some of the highest villages in the world.
+Dolpo trekking offers an endless variety of mystical landscapes, Buddhist cultures and great people.
+Not only this but also it is a best place to find Snow Leopard wild animals in this area.

 Dolpo trekking seasonal fact during the whole yearDecember / January / February